Artificial Intelligence Engineering (Computing Sciences), MS

 Artificial Intelligence, Cognitive science, Computer, Computer Vision, Engineering, Machine Learning, Natural Language Processing, Pattern recognition, Robotics, Science, approved for STEM-OPT extension, ethics

-Learn the advanced skills needed to apply artificial intelligence and machine learning in computing.
-Take high-demand core courses, disciplinary electives and select a culminating experience that fits your needs to graduate in one to two years.
+Gain advanced skills to apply artificial intelligence and machine learning in computing.
+Through a combination of coursework and a customizable culminating experience, you can complete the program in one to two years.

 The Master of Science program in artificial intelligence engineering with a concentration in computing sciences combines advanced study in AI approaches with deep domain expertise in computing.